namecallfilter/tiktokmodcloud/README.md

 # TikTokModCloud Downloader

-CLI tool to download the latest TikTok Mod and Plugin APK files from TikTokModCloud.
+Automated archive of TikTok Mod and Plugin APK files from TikTokModCloud.
+This repository includes a CLI tool for downloading the latest versions and automated workflows to maintain an up-to-date archive of all APK files.

 ## Setup